freenas/freenas-docs/userguide/storage.rst

 * :ref:`Replication Tasks` automate the replication of snapshots to a remote system.

+* :ref:`Resilver Priority` controls the priority of resilvers.

 * :ref:`Scrubs` schedules scrubs as part of ongoing disk maintenance.

 * :ref:`Snapshots` manages local snapshots.